Seamful XAI: Operationalizing Seamful Design in Explainable AI: Seamful XAI Design Process

 Here we suggest another scaffold to help stakeholders to effectively filter which seams can support user agency---a \textit{Reflection Card} that ``houses'' the seams (Fig.~\ref{fig:mural_design_process}).
 While it’s not the only way to present seamful designs, this card serves as a design artifact that can be shown directly to users and weave seams into the system interface.

 To guide the filtering process in a deliberative manner, we unpack the concept of “user agency” into three user goals based on seamful design and XAI literature.
-Below we share the guiding questions that should help stakeholders decide how the seams can address agency through supporting these goals. \begin{itemize}[nolistsep,noitemsep,left=0.5em] \item Actionability: Does the seamful information help the user take informed actions on the AI’s recommendation?
+The guiding questions below can help stakeholders decide how the seams can address agency through supporting these goals. \begin{itemize}[nolistsep,noitemsep,left=0.5em] \item Actionability: Does the seamful information help the user take informed actions on the AI’s recommendation?
 Why?\looseness=-1 \item Contestability: Does the seamful information provide the resources necessary to justify saying no to the AI?
-Why? \item Appropriation: Does the seamful information help the user to adapt and appropriate the AI's output in a way different from the provided design but helping the user to make the right decision?
+Why? \item Appropriation: Does the seamful information help the user to adapt and appropriate the AI's output in a way different from the provided design but help the user?
 Why?

 \end{itemize}

 Stakeholders are asked to articulate how a selected seam can address at least one of the three aforementioned user goals.
 If the seam does not address the goals, it can be concealed.
 To promote traceability and facilitate downstream design decisions, they will tag the selected seams with the targeted user goals (stickers in the Reflection Card in Fig.~\ref{fig:mural_design_process}).